thisislabel/thisislabel.github.io/README.md

 Time Squid

 It's a wearable Squid that allows contestants to act out hilarious moments in history.
-Part of a pitch for a new TV show.
+Part of a concept for a new TV show.

 Cut Price Aerial Photography

 The disposable camera of aerial photography.
-Crowd selfies, guerilla actions, journalistic reportage.
+For crowd selfies, guerilla actions, journalistic reportage.

 Tin Bath

 Deaf people at the theatre have a shody experience.
-How can you let performers use props and their talent for delivery to communicate.
+This was a rapid prototyping session looking at how performers can use props and physicality to express and communicate.

 GoGoGo